bidmad/Bidmad-Unity/README-EN.md

 #### 4.3 Reward

-*Rewarded ads are processed through BidmadBanner, and this is a list of functions for this.
+*Rewarded ads are processed through BidmadReward, and this is a list of functions for this.

 Function|Description
 ---|---